repology/repology-rules/README.md

 ### You want to split different projects with the same name

-- Open corresponding yaml file under `850.split-ambiguities/`
+- Open the corresponding yaml file under [`850.split-ambiguities/`](./850.split-ambiguities/)
-- Add a set of rules which distinct packages, such as:
+- Add a set of rules which distinguish packages, such as:
   - `- { name: <ambiguous name>, wwwpart: <part of the homepage url>, setname: <specific name> }`
   - `- { name: <ambiguous name>, category: <category>, setname: <specific name> }`
   - `- { name: <ambiguous name>, verpat: <version pattern>, setname: <specific name> }`
-  - `- { name: <ambiguous name>, ruleset: <families>, setname: <specific name> }` as a least resort
+  - `- { name: <ambiguous name>, ruleset: <families>, setname: <specific name> }` as a last resort

 ## Contributing

-Things to know if you're submitting pull request or have push access to this repository.
+Things to know if you're submitting a pull request or have push access to this repository.

-- Repology is currently set up to automatically pull latest ruleset from `master` branch in this repo on each update, so everything committed here will be automatically applied to repology in several hours.
+- Repology is currently set up to automatically pull the latest ruleset from the `master` branch in this repository on each update, so everything committed here will be automatically applied to Repology in several hours.
-- Repology runs `make check` after updating the repo, and if it fails, rolls back to the latest good commit, so it's somewhat protected from broken ruleset.
+- Repology runs `make check` after updating the repository, and if it fails, rolls back to the latest good commit, so it's somewhat protected from a broken ruleset.
-- In the worst case, broken ruleset will prevent repology from updating until the problem is resolved.
+- In the worst case, a broken ruleset will prevent Repology from updating until the problem is resolved.
-- Still, please run `make check` before committing, and/or install a git hook (`scripts/pre-push`) which runs it for you (you can copy it into `.git/hooks` or just run `make install-hook`).
+- Still, please run `make check` before committing, and/or install the git hook in [`scripts/pre-push`](./scripts/pre-push), which runs it for you (you can copy it into `.git/hooks` or just run `make install-hook`).
-- The checker script requires python modules `voluptous` and `PyYAML`.
+- The checker script requires the Python modules `voluptuous` and `PyYAML`.
   `pip install PyYAML voluptuous` should install them for you.
 - In general, stay close to the style already used in the ruleset, use existing rules as examples, keep it simple and have fun!
-- If in doubt, you can always just submit a report on the website and avoid all the work!
+- If in doubt, you can always just submit a report from the package's page on the website and avoid all the work!

 ## Rule basics

-Rules are stored in a set of files in [YAML](http://yaml.org/) format, a flexible human friendly markup format for structured data.
-Each rule is a single item of big array, and may be written in single or multiple lines (depending on what's more convenient for the particular case), for example this rule renames `etracer` into `extreme-tuxracer`.
+Rules are stored in a set of files in [YAML](http://yaml.org/) format, a flexible human-friendly markup format for structured data.
+Each rule is a single item of a big array, and may be written in a single or multiple lines (depending on what's more convenient for the particular case).
+For example, the following rule renames `etracer` into `extreme-tuxracer`:

 ```yaml
 - { name: etracer, setname: extreme-tuxracer }